julianeon/julianeon/product_support.md

 - Be asynchronous when it helps.
 - Practicality beats purity.

+That last one means that, if you have a way to help a customer and the need is great but it means making an exception to your best practices, do it.

 This [infographic](https://fieldedge.com/blog/guide-to-great-customer-service-infographic/) lays down good rules for customer service that I also strive to follow.

 ![rules for customer service](customer_service_infographic.png)